Naranjo: History

-Stela 8, showing the unauguration of Kʼahkʼ Ukalaw Chan Chaahk in 755.
+Stela 8, showing the inauguration of Kʼahkʼ Ukalaw Chan Chaahk in 755.
 MUNAE, Guatemala City.

 The history of Naranjo includes several major disturbances in the dynastic rule when allegiances and identities of local kings were subject to change.
 Texts at the site record a mythical founding of the city by its patron god.

 Not much is known about the site before the ruler Ah Wosaaj Chan Kʼinich who came to power in 546 AD.
 The sites of La Sufricaya and Holmul to the north of Naranjo were involved in the establishment of the new political order in Peten after the arrival of Sihyaj K’ahk' in AD 378.
 It is plausible to assume that Naranjo might also be under the sway of Sihyaj Kʼahk's hegemony and later Tikal rulers.
 If there were any monuments from that time, they were destroyed and/or cached.

 In 546 AD Naranjo came under the control of Calakmul whose ruler Tuun Kab Hix appointed Ah Wosaaj Chan Kʼinich.
 This was a deliberate move by Calakmul to take allies away from Tikal.
 Ah Wosaaj was involved in infrastructure improvements to the city such as the paving of a road in July 559, according to Altar 2.

 In 626 two attacks were made on Naranjo by Caracol.
 Naranjo was then retaken by Calakmul in 631.
 During the administration of K'ahk' Xiiw Chan Chaahk, Naranjo defeated Caracol in a "star war" sending Caracol into a hiatus period, but by 680 Caracol had apparently recovered and eliminated K'ahk' Xiiw.